fnproject/fn/docs/operating/metrics.md

 # Metrics

+## Zipkin

-You can use zipkin to gather stats about the functions server.
+You can use zipkin to gather traces from fn.

 Running a zipkin node is easy to get started, they have a docker container: